-Our School Development Plan has been structured in accordance with the revised Ofsted Framework for Inspection (August 2016) so priorities are grouped under the Ofsted category headings; Effectiveness of Leadership and Management, Outcomes for Children, Quality of Teaching, Learning and Assessment, Personal Development, Behaviour and Welfare and The Effectiveness of Early Years Provision.
+Our 2019-2020 School Development Plan has been structured in accordance with the revised Ofsted Framework for Inspection (September 2019) so priorities are grouped under the Ofsted category headings; The Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management and The Effectiveness of Early Years Provision.

 This plan has been compiled with the aim of ensuring that the priorities identified will improve the overall efficiency of the school and provide for the needs of all children spiritually, socially, morally, physically and academically, thereby having a positive impact on the standards children attain.